drsimonturega/Exploratory-Data-Analysis---Customer-Loans-in-Finance/README.md

  ![Alt](/init_img.png "__init_ magic method")

 ### Exploratory Data Analysis (EDA)
+This milestone involves performing Exploratory Data Analysis (EDA) on the loans data.
+The main objective of the milestone is to gain a deeper understanding of the data and identify any patterns which might exist.

 #### Check and convert columns to correct formats
 Taking the data frame extracted from the database this is an initial round of Visualising column data types.
 Using the ```DataTransform()``` class it involves changing column types to a more usable format in columns where this can be anticipated and ensuring that columns are of the correct data type for example checking the categorical data column columns are categorical.
 This provides a dataframe that is ready for initial analysis.